What Caused my Child's Epilepsy?

 Can they go to college?

 Epilepsy is not a barrier to going to college.
 Many young people with epilepsy go on to third level study.
 Students with ongoing epilepsy may be eligible to apply for the Disability Access Route to Education (DARE) scheme as part of their CAO application.
 This scheme has a percentage of places in the major colleges which can be accessed on a reduced points basis.
 The scheme is for students with disabilities whose condition has impacted on their learning or attendance at school.
-See www.accesscollege.ie for more information.
 When a student with epilepsy enrols in college they should also register with the Disability Officer to see what supports the college can offer.
-Epilepsy Ireland runs a FETAC Level 5 one year full time Access course for people with epilepsy.
-The course is called Training For Success and graduates can also progress to college from this course.
+You can find more information on this by visiting the DARE website.

 Can they take part in sports and leisure activities?